paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 * The richness of the vocabulary, that we compute by counting the number of different words in the pre-processed quotes and by dividing it by the total number of quotes of the speaker.
 * The scores returned by the analyze function of the Empath library for different lexical categories.
 We choose the categories listed below, and obtain a score for each one of them:
 *money, hate, family, health, dispute, nervousness, government, swearing_terms, suffering, optimism, divine, sexual, fear, business, religion, worship, leader, death, violence, military, war, rage, science, sadness, joy, economics, politics, anger, strength, power, terrorism, poor, pain, philosophy, negative_emotion, competing, law, achievement, contentment, positive_emotion*

+For a first analysis, we chose a broad selection of features.
+However, we will need to check if these features are relevant and not too correlated.

 #### Place the Pope on a political spectrum